View a markdown version of this page

 For more information, see Register an app in the Smartsheet API documentation.

-Generate an API access token (service authentication only)
+Generate an API access token (API Key)

 1. In the Smartsheet application, choose your Account (profile image) at the bottom of the left navigation bar, then choose Personal Settings.